kaishock/Goodbye-World/README.md

 I have been gaining first experience working for Skycash Poland since march 2021.
 Their main product is a mobile payment platform - application **Skycash**.

 During this period, I have been conducting functional, exploratory and API tests as well as regressions.
+I took first steps with preparing automation tests (Selenium + Python).
 I have participated in projects in the following industries: public transport, rail transport, entertainment, finances.

 I have an ISTQB Foundation Level certificate.